Eschatologue/CM_wiki/docs/spells/description/core/level-9.md

 ***Creature into Creature.*** If you turn a creature into another kind of creature, the new form can be any kind you choose that has a Challenge Rating equal to or less than the target's Challenge Rating or level.
 The target's game statistics are replaced by the stat block of the new form, but it retains its Hit Points, Hit Point Dice, alignment, and personality.

-The target gains a number of Temporary Hit Points equal to the Hit Points of the new form.
-The spell ends early on the target if it has no Temporary Hit Points left.
+The target gains a number of **:trt-thp: Temporary Hit Points** equal to the Hit Points of the new form.
+The spell ends early on the target if it has no **:trt-thp: Temporary Hit Points** left.

 The target is limited in the actions it can perform by the anatomy of its new form, and it can't speak or cast spells.